 If you notice signs of a frozen sewer line, it is imperative to contact a licensed, professional plumber right away to minimize the potential damage to your home.
 Remember that not every plumbing professional is licensed to do work outside and underground.
 A frozen or burst sewer line requires a professional who has experience with excavation, repair, and new sewer line installation.
 This work also requires expertise in city regulations, and knowledge about Department of Environmental Protection and Department of Transportation inspections and rules.

 Many New York City sewer lines are very old, and some may be made of clay that is more susceptible to damage.
 Although a rupture in an old sewer pipe might be repairable, you run the risk of multiple repairs and excavations.
-Replacing the entire sewer line with durable cast iron is more cost-effective over time.
+If there’s a frozen water main, replacing the entire sewer line with durable cast iron is more cost-effective over time.

 Sewer line replacement requires a major excavation, breaking through concrete in the street, and digging far below street level.
 To perform this type of work, the sewer replacement company must hold a New York City Master Plumber’s license, have enough insurance coverage, and hold a bond from the NYC Department of Transportation.
 The new line must be installed according to current codes, and the connection to the city sewer must pass inspection by DEP personnel.
 If you need sewer line repair services, make sure you contact an experienced master plumber licensed to do work underground, like us here at Harris Water Main and Sewer.